alanng10/class-lang/Docue/Article/Word/a.md

 Word "test" has meaning that is whether valid.

+Word "expect" has meaning that is expected result.

+Word "actual" has meaning that is actual result.

 Word "root" has meaning that is origin entity.

 Word "most" has meaning that is highest.